SaifulKIslam/QAProject/README.md

 <a name="home"></a>
 ### Home Page
-Clear home page consists of an Add series button and home button to redirect back to the homepage.
+Home page consists of a home button

 <img src="/Documentation/Home.png" alt="" width="100%" height="100%"/>

 <a name="addSN"></a>
-### Add Series Name Page
+### Add a book Page
-Clicking on the Add a Series button you will be redirect to the Add series page.
+Clicking on the Add a book button you will direct you to the to the Add books page.
 <img src="/Documentation/AddSeries.png" alt="" width="100%" height="100%"/>

-#### Home page after Adding series name
+#### Home page after Adding books name
 <img src="/Documentation/AddSeriesHome.png" alt="" width="100%" height="100%"/>
+Once you add a book it will be displayed on the homepage.

 <a name="revS"></a>
-### Review Series Page
+### Review book Page
 #### Add review
-Add a review by clicking on the Add review button on the home page.
-That will then redirect you to the add review page:
+To Add a review simply click the Add review button on the home page.
+That will then direct you to the add review page:

 <img src="/Documentation/AddReview.png" alt="" width="100%" height="100%"/>

-After adding your review you will be automatically redirected to the Review page where you can view your review and other reviews on the specific series:
+After adding your review you will be automatically directed to the Review page where you can view your reviews and other reviews on the book:

 <img src="/Documentation/ReviewPage.png" alt="" width="100%" height="100%"/>

 <a name="virev"></a>
 ### View Review Page
-You can veiw reviews of each series by clicing  the view review button on the homepage:
+You can view reviews of each book by clicing the view review button under the specific book on the homepage:

 <img src="/Documentation/viewreviewbutton.png" alt="" width="100%" height="100%"/>